 - Setup individual cooking stations.

-- Meet with judges to go over judging criteria and encourage them to write notes throughout the competition.
+- Meet with judges to review judging criteria and encourage them to write notes throughout the competition.

 - Welcome everyone and go over the following information:

 - Explain competition guidelines, timing of cooking, and presenting.

 - Introduce teams, food service judges, guest chefs, and kid judges.

 - Throughout the cooking time have the MC talk to each team and ask how they chose their recipe, how they prepared for the competition, etc. Also ask kid judges what they look for in a school lunch or what recipe they’re most excited to try.
 Find out more about chef judges and why they came out to judge the competition.